artcuddy/project5-foodsnap-frontend/README.md

 -   All the header images are from <a href="https://unsplash.com/" target="_blank"><strong>Unsplash</strong></a>

-### These are some of the resources that helped me solve some of the issues encountered when developing the site
+### These are some of the resources that helped me solve some of the issues encountered when developing the site and also provided some inspiration

 -   [W3Schools - React](https://www.w3schools.com/react/default.asp)
 -   [Stack Overflow](https://stackoverflow.com/) for various code snippets and solutions